renehahn/TTWokWiProject/docs/info.md

 - UART controller for serial communication
   - Connect TinyBF's TX (`uo[0]`) to converter's RX
   - Connect TinyBF's RX (`ui[0]`) to converter's TX
-  - Configure terminal software for 115200 baud, 8 data bits, no parity, 1 stop bit (8N1)
+  - Configure terminal software for 38400 baud, 8 data bits, no parity, 1 stop bit (8N1)

 **Optional:**
 - Logic analyzer or oscilloscope to monitor debug outputs (program counter, data pointer, cell values)
 - Push button for manual START/HALT control

+**Note:** The program is hardcoded in ROM and cannot be changed without re-synthesizing the design.
+This reduces die area but makes the design a demonstration platform rather than a general-purpose Brainfuck interpreter.